Monday, December 17, 2018

 Christmas on Cunard is the embodiment of class, which isn’t out of the ordinary for this century-old cruise line.
 Throughout December you’ll find a lively gingerbread village, (an annual creation by the ship’s chef), along with periodic snowing events featuring light (simulated) snowfall.
 Accounting for its Jewish guests, Cunard also features Hanukah-oriented décor across the holiday period, with a grand menorah featured in the lobby.

 Alternatively, P&O offers a traditionally British Christmas, with more than 44,000 decorations across its fleet, while Hurtigruten gives guests a taste of Christmas in Norway, as well as encouraging its passengers to share their local traditions.

 The family-friendly Disney Cruise Line gives its younger passengers a Christmas to remember, enchanting them with regular snow flurries, a giant Christmas tree, reindeer, and life-size gingerbread houses.
-Carnival even install their very own American-style mailboxes for children to post letters to Santa through.
+Carnival even installs its very own American-style mailboxes for children to post letters to Santa through.

 When it comes to Christmas, cruises have to be even bigger and better than they are for the remaining 11 months of the year.
-From implementing big, bright lighting installations to creating festive colour palettes, cruise interiors must be transformed within a short period of time, creating on-board winter wonderlands for its travelling guests.
+From implementing big, bright lighting installations to creating festive color palettes, cruise interiors must be transformed within a short period of time, creating on-board winter wonderlands for its traveling guests.

 Can we expect Christmas cruise interiors to change?
 Or is this the one aspect of cruising that will remain the same?